giuseppecampanella/alexa-skills-bus-torino/README.md

 >Do you also hate the time it takes you to search on Google Maps when the bus should arrive at a stop?
 Well I do, a lot, especially when I waste those 2 good minutes looking for it while I'm tying my shoes or brushing my teeth and then losing it..

 >So I decided to create a skill for an eventual Alexa if I ever have to buy it.
->Save those 2 minutes too.
+>Save those 2 minutes you too.

 # Bus Torino
 I have made the structure of this skill, the implementation of the database is leave to you.